Nucella lima

-Nucella lima, common name : the File Dog Winkle, is a species of sea snail, a marine gastropod mollusk in the family Muricidae, the murex snails or rock snails.
+Nucella lima, commonly known as the File Dog Winkle, is a species of sea snail, a marine gastropod mollusk in the family Muricidae, the murex snails or rock snails.

 Distribution

 This species is distributed in the Pacific Ocean from the Arctic to Baja California, Mexico; and along Northern Japan.

 Description

 The shell size varies between 19 mm and 51 mm.